 Concluding remarks

 The modelling framework proposed in this paper allows describing the multifaceted nature of short-term biodiesel production plans thanks to a mathematical formulation of its most significant objectives.
 Additionally, the main environmental and social consequences of such plans may be analytically evaluated, from the GHG emissions of the various phases of the production chain to the land to be devoted to family farming.
 As a decision support tool, it must be interpreted as a method of reasoning in a systematic way over the problem and a means for understanding the consequences of given assumptions.
 Therefore, despite its limitations, it may well serve as a basis for further studies and for more informed decisions.
-The results of the case study show for instance the possibility of favoring a more diverse crop mix without significantly compromising the biodiesel production.
+The results of the case study highlight the importance of defining a quantitative measure of crop diversity to allow the comparison of this ecological objective with other industrial and environmental ones.
+The proposed solution, for instance, would almost double the net energy production with respect to 2011, with a correspondent crop diversity index that constitutes an almost 50% improvement over the average Cerrado crop diversity, as recently measured by satellite imagery (Arvor et al., 2012).
+At the same time, the reduced CHG emission would constitute about 6% of those foreseen by the Low Carbon Agriculture (ABC) Plan, created in 2010 by the Brazilian government, that entails a number of massive interventions in other areas such as restoration of degraded pasturelands or promotion of nitrogen fixating techniques.

 What clearly appears from the application of the suggested framework is that, despite the procedure is very general, it must be tailored to the specific situation: results strongly depend on the local conditions and can hardly be extended to other cases.
 This notwithstanding, studies like that presented in this paper may help clarifying some basic questions, detect the role of each variable, analyze the consequence of different hypotheses.
 This means they may really constitute a useful support to decision makers.

 References